 May 17, 2012

-I just read your post making my own gluten free bread mix.
+I just read your post making my own Homemade Gluten Free Bread.
 I’m a little confused.
 You say that we can put the 2.5 c of flour mix in a qt size bag.
 Then you say we add the xanthum gum, sugar and yeast to the flour.
-So, my question is how does the bread do by adding these dry ingredients in total to the flour and mixing with wet ingredients at one time versus mixing the sugar, yeast and water together first and then adding it to the flour as directed in your gluten free bread recipe?
+So, my question is how does the bread do by adding these dry ingredients in total to the flour and mixing with wet ingredients at one time versus mixing the sugar, yeast and water together first and then adding it to the flour as directed in your Gluten Free Sandwich Bread?

 Unless you are including the sugar and yeast in separate packaging with the 2.5 c. of flour for the freezer.
 I’m just a little confused as to why I need to mix the warm water, yeast and sugar together first originally but don’t have to do that if I freeze the bread mix.